Germany: Syrian man goes on trial over Chemnitz stabbing

-BERLIN (AP) — A Syrian asylum-seeker has gone on trial in Germany over the fatal stabbing in August of a German that touched off far-right protests in the eastern city of Chemnitz.
+BERLIN (AP) — A Syrian asylum-seeker went on trial Monday in eastern Germany over the fatal stabbing in August of a German man that touched off far-right protests in the city of Chemnitz.

-News agency dpa reported that the trial opened Monday at the state court in nearby Dresden, where it is taking place because of security concerns.
-The defendant, identified only as Alaa S. in line with German privacy rules, faces charges including manslaughter.
+Alaa S., whose last name wasn’t given in line with German privacy laws, faces charges of manslaughter for the slaying last August of Daniel Hillig.

-Prosecutors say S. came to the aid of an Iraqi man who fell while fighting the victim.
-The two foreigners are accused of then fatally stabbing him.
-The Iraqi is being sought on an international arrest warrant.
+As his trial opened in Dresden state court, where it was moved from Chemnitz due to security concerns, his attorney filed a motion for the charges to be dropped and S. to be set free, saying there was a lack of evidence against him.

 Most Read Nation & World Stories